The Bankrate promise

 Does adding a car to my policy affect my rate?

-How to choose coverages when adding a car
+How to choose coverage types and limits when adding a car

 Frequently asked questions